Euro 2024: Who should take England's penalties in a shoot-out? | What lessons can be learned from past spot-kick failures?

 He added: "Deschamps spent almost 20 seconds considering who should take the shot for each of his penalty takers, looking around, showing basically how little clarity he had about what to do.
 It was probably something his players would pick up on as well."

-There have been 22 shoot-outs at the Euros, including four in 1996 and 2020.
-Of the 232 shots taken in the shoot-outs, 178 were successful - a 76.7 per cent success rate.
-That fits the data models which typically say the expected success of a penalty is 0.76 per cent (that is, 76 out of 100 penalties would typically be scored).
+There have been 23 shoot-outs at the Euros, including four in 1996 and 2020.
+Of the 238 shots taken in the shoot-outs, 181 were successful - a 76 per cent success rate.

 GO FIRST OR SECOND?